Eco-Friendly Adhesives In the World of Sustainable Packaging

-Our adhesives are largely low or no VOCs but the goal is to eliminate VOCs and any toxins altogether.
+Our adhesives are mainly low or no VOCs but the goal is to eliminate VOCs and any toxins.

-Additionally, our adhesives do work with the recycling process, but we know we can continue to better understand the impact of adhesives on the entire recycling process and select formulations that will best lead to clean, high value recycled paper.
+Additionally, our adhesives do work with the recycling process.
+Still, we know we can continue to understand better the impact of adhesives on the entire recycling process and unique formulations that will best lead to clean, high-value recycled paper.

-The second, and arguably more critical, opportunity for EcoEnclose in the world of adhesives is to continue to advance the functionality of how our adhesives work with recycled paper.
-We ship out thousands of packages every month in our own recycled corrugated shipping boxes and mailers, and use our own shipping labels and stickers.
-Between our own experience, and the feedback you've so generously provided us, we are always looking for ways to improve our adhesives and how well they interact with the recycled paper packaging we work with.
+Every month, we ship out thousands of packages in our own recycled corrugated shipping boxes and mailers and use our shipping labels and stickers.
+Between our own experience and the feedback you've so generously provided us, we are always looking for ways to improve our adhesives and how well they interact with our recycled paper packaging.

-Our 100% Recycled Apparel Mailers are an excellent example of progress we’ve been able to make.
-In our first iteration, we used a more general adhesive for the self-seal.
-While this was functional, users did have to apply extensive pressure to create the strong bond between the self seal and the mailer.
-As we've learned and improved the mailer, our current version features two main changes: a stronger adhesive and we've reversed the paperboard so the seal is formed with the more textured surface.
-We ship about 10% of our own orders using our Paper Apparel Mailers and our team is thrilled with these improvements!
+100% Recycled Apparel Mailers: We used a more general adhesive for the self-seal in our first iteration.
+While this was functional, users did have to apply extensive pressure to create a strong bond between the self-seal and the mailer.
+As we've learned and improved the mailer, our current version features two main changes: a stronger adhesive, and we've reversed the paperboard, so the seal is formed with a more textured surface.
+We ship about 10% of our orders using our Paper Apparel Mailers, and our team is thrilled with these improvements!
 The seal is now quick and strong!